-Find Work Through Your School Alumni Network
+Find Jobs Through Your School Alumni Network

 Be glad you’re a grad!
 The doors have swung open to a lifetime of work (and continuous learning).
 There are also some harsh employment realities to grasp.
 One’s that it isn’t just what you know, but who you know.
+Alumni employment contacts are waiting for you to explore.

 As luck would have it, your school’s a buzzing hive of people to network.
 Professors.
 Classmates.
 Volunteer groups.
 And one place that’s specially built for linking grads together: the Alumni Network.